 Notification to King County Offices:

-Upon receipt of a complete Notice of Intention, the Executive Secretary will circulate the Notice to appropriate King County Offices and to the Attorney-at-Law for the Boundary Review Board.
-County Departments and the Attorney-at-Law’s to the Board will be requested to review the file and to submit comments in writing to the Executive Secretary within ten working days.
+Upon receipt of a complete Notice of Intention, the Executive Secretary will circulate the Notice to appropriate King County Offices and to the Board’s counsel for the Boundary Review Board.
+County Departments and Board’s counsel to the Board will be requested to review the file and to submit comments in writing to the Executive Secretary within ten working days.

 Notification to Affected Government Entities